MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/planning-for-a-minrole-server-deployment-in-sharepoint-server.md

 - Strat_SP_server
 ms.custom:
 ms.assetid: 9fc3a696-b2cb-435c-8199-7048953ec609
 description: "Summary: Learn about planning your SharePoint farm deployment using MinRole .
-MinRole helps administrators select the right server role when provisioning SharePoint Server 2016."
+MinRole helps administrators select the right server role when provisioning SharePoint Server 2016 and 2019."
 ---

-# Planning for a MinRole server deployment in SharePoint Server 2016
+# Planning for a MinRole server deployment in SharePoint Server 2016 and 2019

  **Summary:** Learn about planning your SharePoint farm deployment using **MinRole**.
-MinRole helps administrators select the right server role when provisioning SharePoint Server 2016.
+MinRole helps administrators select the right server role when provisioning SharePoint Server 2016 and 2019.

-## Server roles in SharePoint Server 2016
+## Server roles in SharePoint Server 2016 and 2019

 There are eight pre-defined server roles in 3 categories﻿ you can choose from in SharePoint Server 2016.
 Read more about the roles and their descriptions in the following tables: